Optimal Decay Estimate and Asymptotic Profile for Solutions to the Generalized Zakharov-Kuznetsov-Burgers Equation in 2D: Approximation formula and lower bound for the solutions

 \subsection{Approximation formula for the solutions}

 First in this subsection, we shall construct an approximation formula for the solution to \eqref{LZKB}.
-In order to doing that, we shall recall the following functions defined in the introduction:

-Then, let us consider the following Cauchy problem which is also introduced in the introduction:

-First of all, we would like to show that the integral kernel of the solution to \eqref{approx-CP} is given by the above function $V(x, y, t)$.
+Before doing that, we would like to show that the integral kernel of the solution to \eqref{approx-CP} is given by $V(x, y, t)$ defined in \eqref{DEF-V}.
 Now, we transform the integral kernel for \eqref{approx-CP}, in the same way that we get \eqref{re-DEF-U}, and use the change of variables, then it follows from \eqref{DEF-V} and \eqref{DEF-V*} that

 Thus, we can see that $V(x, y, t)$ is the integral kernel of the solution to the Cauchy problem \eqref{approx-CP}.
-Therefore, the solution $v(x, y, t)$ to \eqref{approx-CP} can be written by

-From the definition of $V(x, y, t)$ and the above expression, we can immediately obtain the following $L^{\infty}$-decay estimates similar to Proposition~\ref{prop.L-decay-U} and Corollary~\ref{cor.L-decay-LZKB}: \begin{prop} Let $l$ be a non-negative integer.
+From the definition of $V(x, y, t)$ and the above expression \eqref{re-V}, we can immediately obtain the following $L^{\infty}$-decay estimates similar to Proposition~\ref{prop.L-decay-U} and Corollary~\ref{cor.L-decay-LZKB}: \begin{prop} Let $l$ be a non-negative integer.
 Then, we have

-\end{prop} \begin{cor} Suppose that there exists a non-negative integer $j$ such that $\p_{y}^{j}u_{0}\in L^{1}(\R^{2})$.
+where $V(x, y, t)$ is defined by \eqref{DEF-V}. \end{prop} \begin{cor} Suppose that there exists a non-negative integer $j$ such that $\p_{y}^{j}u_{0}\in L^{1}(\R^{2})$.
 Then, for all non-negative integer $l$, we have